 You may also be asked to fill out a sleep diary, which is a record of your sleep patterns.
-Your doctor may want to speak with your significant other concerning the quantity and quality of your sleep.
+Your doctor may want to speak with your bed partner concerning the quantity and quality of your sleep.
 Other specialized tests may be ordered depending on what your doctor suspects may be the cause of your insomnia.

 In some instance where the diagnosis is not clear, your doctor may order a polysomnogram (sleep study), where your sleep is analyzed during a 1 or 2 night stay in a sleep lab.